Western Lacrosse Association

 You can see what areas are rich in lacrosse tradition but nowadays it would be dumb to count any of these teams out.
 This is very high level lacrosse, that means any night the team who wants it more and works for it has a chance.
 If you want to strengthen your lacrosse IQ I would recommend you watch a game, it will do you good I can assure you.
 All you have to do is look on the team’s website and pay for the pay per view, in my mind it is totally worth it!

-New Westminster Salmonbellies has the most with twenty (one as the New Westminster Labbatt Blues) followed by Victoria Shamrocks who has fifteen (two as Victoria Payless).
-The remaining three are Coquitlam Adanacs with five, Maple Ridge Burrards with four (all with Vancouver Burrards) and two for the Langley Thunder.
+New Westminster Salmonbellies has the most with twenty (one as the New Westminster Labbatt Blues) followed by Victoria Shamrocks who has sixteen (two as Victoria Payless).
+The remaining three are Coquitlam Adanacs with five, Maple Ridge Burrards with five (four with Vancouver Burrards) and two for the Langley Thunder.

 - 2017: New Westminister SalmonBellies